Eschults/useful_stuff/README.md

 Memo for my beloved students

 ### Conflicts solving
-When you can't merge a PR due to conflicts on an `unmergeable_branch`, follow this process:
+When you can't merge a PR due to conflicts in an `unmergeable_branch`, follow this process:

 ```ruby
 # checkout your local master branch